rgeraldes24/solc/docs/installing-hyperion.rst

     brew tap ethereum/ethereum
     brew install solidity

-To install the most recent 0.4.x / 0.5.x version of Solidity you can also use ``brew install solidity@4`` and ``brew install solidity@5``, respectively.
+To install the most recent 0.4.x / 0.5.x version of Hyperion you can also use ``brew install solidity@4`` and ``brew install solidity@5``, respectively.

-If you need a specific version of Solidity you can install a Homebrew formula directly from Github.
+If you need a specific version of Hyperion you can install a Homebrew formula directly from Github.

 View
-`solidity.rb commits on Github <https://github.com/ethereum/homebrew-ethereum/commits/master/solidity.rb>`_.
+`hyperion.rb commits on Github <https://github.com/ethereum/homebrew-ethereum/commits/master/hyperion.rb>`_.

 Copy the commit hash of the version you want and check it out on your machine.